PetToyCo/elizabeth_ProxyServer/README.md

   1. Usage
   2. Requirements
   3. Development
+  4. Production

 ## Usage
+Note: This service is currently in Production mode.
+To change it to development mode, please see the Production section below before proceeding.
 1. From the root directory: npm install
 2. Make sure the first five services in Related Projects are downloaded to your computer.
 Follow instructions in their respective READMEs to install any dependencies, seed databases, and start each of their servers.
 3. From the root directory: npm start